 Under absolutely no circumstances should you give your cat chicken bones.
 Cooked poultry bones can be quite brittle and will crack and splinter and cause damage to your cat’s mouth and internal organs.
 They can also become a choking hazard.

-In some cases, your cat might need to undergo emergency surgery, so it’s better to keep those bones away from him.
+In some cases, your cat might need to undergo emergency surgery, so it’s better to keep those bones away from your cat.
 Raw chicken bones are much softer and less likely to splinter, but it’s best to keep these bones away from your cat.
 If he’s particularly wily, be sure to put the bones away quickly before he jumps on your counter and snatches one to chomp on!

 If your cat starts to suffer from any of these symptoms, see your vet immediately.

 So, yes, do go ahead and feed your cat some chicken as long as you follow our advice.
-Be sure to avoid giving your cat the skin and bones of the chicken and that it has been prepared specially for him and not for a person.
+Be sure to avoid giving your cat the skin and bones of the chicken and that it has been prepared specially for your cat and not for a person.
 Avoid seasonings, sauces, butter, extra fats, and so on.
 The best method is to boil some plain chicken and give your cat a few small pieces to eat.

 As previously discussed, do speak to your vet if you’re interested in adding fresh or raw chicken regularly to your cat’s diet.
-If you are 100% confident that the chicken you will be giving your cat is a healthy addition to his diet and your vet has given you the thumbs up, it will prove a delicious and nutritious treat that your cat will be delighted to chow down on.
+If you are 100% confident that the chicken you will be giving your cat is a healthy addition to their diet and your vet has given you the thumbs up, it will prove a delicious and nutritious treat that your cat will be delighted to chow down on.

 Featured image credit: mattycoulton, Pixabay